t-fbd/Ti/README.md

 can learn from this or use it to improve your own editor.
 Whatever you do, thank you for checking out the project!

+###### Sections in program -> find by searching for '/*~~~+ section'

+1) Version
+  - version info
+2) Includes
+  - library header files
+3) Defines
+  - define macros and enum declarations
+4) Data
+  - build structs for containing data of current term, original user term, syntax data, etc
+5) Filetypes
+  - Build syntax structures for each filetype
+6) Function Prototypes
+7) Terminal
+  - deals with low level terminal input, keystrokes, error handling, etc
+9) Syntax highlighting
+  - deals with parsing/analyzing filetype and rows for syntax matches and coloring
+10) Row operations
+ - functions for operations within a given row ie append, delete, create, etc
+11) Editor Operations
+  - Operations that will typically call to row operations in order to edit the row
+12) File I/O
+  - deals with file read and write operations
+13) Find/search
+  - functions for search functionality
+14) Append buffer
+ - Creates dynamic string to use as a buffer for writing to STDOUT
+15) Output
+  - Draw to screen, uses append buffer to avoiding constant write()'s
+16) Input
+  - instructions for keys input at a higher level than in Terminal section
+17) CLI flag options
+  - set program flag options for when the program is run with a flag(s)
+18) Init
+  - Initialize default editor state, contians main
+19) Footnotes

 CLOC RESULTS
 ============